The challenge for retail sales staff – Dealing with returns

 My state of being has an impact on my environment

-Effectively, in a short time, they learned how to create an inclusive and welcoming space.
+Effectively, in a short time, they learned how to create an inclusive and welcoming space even under pressure.
 It’s very hard to include others when you don’t feel centered and stable yourself.
-The value of the 4 second “instant centering” was immediately appreciated.
+The managers particularly appreciated the value of the 4 second “instant centering” .

 “These are simple techniques but they help you to recover your balance in record time,”noted a participant.

-With client relationship tools based on Presence,salespeople can now access, at willall their sales and relationship skills.
+Now with client relationship tools based on Presence, Lacoste salespeople can now access at will all the sales and relationship skills they have acquired.

 Staying centered and open in front of anyone

-We were lucky to be able to take advantage of the venue by having the Reception/Front Desk Manager of the Hotel Molitor share his examples of difficult scenarios with us.
+We were also fortunate to be able to take advantage of the Hotel Molitor who hosted the event, by having the Reception/Front Desk Manager share with us his own examples of difficult situations .

-He told us about an occasion when he had to ask a very well-known French VIP CEO to respect the rules of the establishment and get out of the swimming pool!
+He told us about a tricky occasion when he had to ask a very well-known French VIP CEO to respect the rules of the hotel and get out of the swimming pool which he had not paid for!
 He confided his secret to us: by using his body intelligence (gleaned from 15 years of Jujitsu) he is able to assess a situation with clarity and stay friendly but firm.
-Before saying anything at all, his presence and interior calm soothed his client.
+Before saying anything at all, his presence and interior calm help him control the situation with his client.
 What the body says comes first!